-Bophut is really two places: Bophut beach, which sweeps down several kilometres between Big Buddha and Maenam beaches and perhaps one of the oldest places on the island, the charming Fisherman's Village, which takes up the middle section of the beach.
+Bophut beach is a popular beach town on Samui's north coast.
+It sweeps down several kilometres between Big Buddha and Maenam beaches.
+The town built along the coast is perhaps one of the oldest places on the island, known casually as the Fisherman's Village.
+It runs along the middle section of the beach.

 We try to provide free information that is as up-to-date and accurate as possible.
 However, if you are planning to travel it's a good idea to double check specific dates and information to avoid surprises.